How to Do Astrophotography: Tips, Techniques, and Gear Guide

 Mastering Camera Modes

 Clear photos of the faint light from stars require using the appropriate camera modes.
-Start with extended shot, about 20-30 seconds, and a wide aperture.
+Start with extended shot, about 20-30 seconds, and a bigger aperture.
 An ISO between 800 and 3200 often works well, but this can depend on your camera and the level of ambient light.

 Using Advanced Techniques